Finbob12/ToDoList-CLI/README.md

 ## An outline of user interaction - do this later with screenshots

-## Control flow of app - do this later
+## Control flow diagram for the app - do this later

 ## Implementation plan - Trello